-For a great night’s sleep, try our blackout pencil pleat curtains, designed to prevent unwanted natural light from entering your home.
+For a great night’s sleep, try our blackout pencil pleat curtains, designed to be privacy curtains by prevent unwanted natural light from entering your home.
 A thermal blackout pencil pleat curtain will also help to regulate the temperature inside the room, keeping you cooler in the summer and warmer in the winter.

 Our on-trend pink pleated curtains are ideal for freshening up your home, while our grey pencil pleat curtains will add a sense of stylish sophistication to any room.
 Other popular colours for our pencil pleat curtains include white, black, cream, yellow, mustard, red, navy, blue, green and teal.
 Of course, we know that patterned pencil pleat curtains are in fashion too.
 We stock a wide range including check, floral, striped, geometric and more.

 Double pinch pleat curtains have small groups of pleats separated by flat sections of fabric, pinch pleat curtain hooks are used at each pleat, so the curtains are suspended by the pleats with flat fabric between.
 Pinch pleats give a more formal look and the curtains tend to hang in uniform folds.
 The pinch pleat heading can also be made with triple pleats to create a very full more traditional looking curtain if preferred, this will require more fabric as a 2.5 x fabric fulness is recommended.